Erythema marginatum

-Erythema marginatum is a type of erythema (redness of the skin or mucous membranes) involving pink rings on the torso and inner surfaces of the limbs which come and go for as long as several months.
-It is found primarily on extensor surfaces.
+Erythema marginatum (also known as chicken wire erythema) is an acquired skin condition which primarily affects the arms, trunk, and legs.
+It is a type of erythema (redness of the skin or mucous membranes) characterised by bright pink or red circular lesions which have sharply defined borders and faint central clearing.
+The lesions typically range from 3 to 10 cm in size, and are distributed symmetrically over the torso and inner surfaces of the limbs and extensor surfaces.
+The lesions usually last for a few hours to a few days and may reappear over the subsequent weeks.

+The condition was first reported in 1816 by Jean Cruveilhier and is thought to be linked to other skin conditions such as urticaria and systemic lupus erythematosus.

 An association with bradykinin has been proposed in the case of hereditary angioedema.

 Presentation

 The rings are barely raised and are non-itchy.
 The face is generally spared.

+The condition is characterised by circular, non-pruritic, erythematous rashes that form on the trunk and extremities of the body.
+The rash has a known serpiginous edge, and often appears and disappears spontaneously over time.
+Histological examination of the rash identifies infiltration of mononuclear cells and neutrophils in the papillary and upper half of the reticular dermis layer.

 Associated conditions

-It occurs in less than 5% of patients with rheumatic fever, but is considered a major Jones criterion when it does occur.
+It occurs in less than 10% of patients with acute rheumatic fever (ARF), but is considered a major Jones criterion when it does occur.
 The four other major criteria include carditis, polyarthritis, Sydenham's chorea, and subcutaneous nodules.
 In this case, it is often associated with Group A streptococcal infection, otherwise known as Streptococcus pyogenes infection, which can be detected with an ASO titer.

-It is an early feature of rheumatic fever and not pathognomonic of it.
-It may be associated with mild myocarditis (inflammation of heart muscle).
-It is also seen in conditions like allergic drug reactions, sepsis and glomerulonephritis.
+It is an early feature of acute rheumatic fever, though not pathognomonic of it.
+It some cases it may be associated with mild myocarditis (inflammation of heart muscle).

+The condition is also seen as a precursor to or accompanying an attack of angioedema, and is seen in conditions like allergic drug reactions, sepsis, and glomerulonephritis.

 It often occurs as a harbinger of attacks in hereditary angioedema.
-In this case it may occur several hours or up to a day before an attack.
+In this case, it may occur several hours or up to a day before an attack.